fbpx

 There are more mics than usual on this library, and this is what I plan to head towards more.
 In this case: close, section, decca (Neumann 150s), outrigger, and far/surround.

-Estimated release date is most likely to be no earlier than Q3 2024, considering the project scope (it’s still in post-pro).
+Estimated release date is most likely to be no earlier than Q1/2 2025 for the larger modules, considering the project scope (it’s still in post-pro).
 Library cost is to-be-announced but will exceed the price of Pacific Ensemble Strings considering the additional content, dynamics on legatos, and so forth.

 Intro period is aimed to be extensive.
 Planned loyalty intro pricing for owners of Oceania I/II/III (if III is out by then), any Con Moto module, Pacific Ensemble Strings, Fluid Shorts I/II/III, and Vista original owners.
 More info TBA.